 UT Southwestern, in partnership with MD Anderson Cancer Center, offers a CT screening test, possibly at no cost to patients, that can detect lung cancer early.

 This screening program is for patients who:

-- Smoked at least the equivalent of a pack of cigarettes a day for 30 years
+- History of smoking one pack a day for 20 years

 If a patient qualifies for the screening, he or she will undergo a CT exam, which involves lying flat on the CT table while the scanner rotates around the patient, gathering images of the inside of the lungs.